 The 5th generation MiiXR+ Stealth uses an impact-resistant Tritan bottle – the same material used for the bottles of the X7 – that is BPA and DEHP free too.
 Better still, there is a little storage container called Instapod inside the bottle to keep your powder separate from the liquid until you're ready to consume your shake.

 Although the X-Blade is not removable, you can add warm water and washing-up liquid to the MiiXR+ Stealth and clean it by turning on the X-Blade again.
 Of course, it requires the battery not to be dead, so if it is, ensure you rinse the bottle with some water so it is at least somewhat clean before you can clean it thoroughly.

 In all honesty, the Promixx MiiXR+ Stealth is just fun to use: a perfect gift for someone who likes gadgets as much as going to the gym.
 This protein shake blender also comes with a 1-year warranty for added peace of mind.

 It's probably not going to win any Red Dot Design awards but the Breville Active is a great blend – ho ho – of affordability and functionality, with a handy takeaway sports bottle that makes transporting protein-based sustenance a doddle.

 Making a great shake is as simple as loading up the bottle with fruit, veg, protein powder and liquid, screwing on the removable blade base, ensuring the cap is locked and hitting the 'blend' button.

-The 300W motor and sharp blades are powerful enough to crush ice and do a good job of obliterating food matter into a tasty, drinkable format, while the Blend-Active's design prevents powder collecting around the edges, for an ultra-smooth beverage.
+The 300W motor and sharp blades are powerful enough to crush ice and do a good job of obliterating food matter into a tasty, drinkable format, while the Blend-Active's design prevents powder from collecting around the edges for an ultra-smooth beverage.